pyeve/eve/docs/features.rst

         'url': 'people/<regex("[a-f0-9]{24}"):contact_id>/invoices'
         ...

-Then this GET to the endpoint, which would roughly translate to *give me all the invoices by <contact_id>*:
+Then, a GET to the following endpoint:

 ::

     people/51f63e0838345b6dcd7eabff/invoices

-Would cause the underlying database collection invoices to be queried this way:
+would cause the underlying database to be queried like this:

 ::